 And here’s another:

 ‘Rabbits can purr like a cat when happy.’
 Wow.
 Purr like a cat.
 Well done.
-Fucking genius.
+Genius.
 Here, have a whole year to celebrate the fact you can do a half decent cat impression.
 I should send the Chinese my mate Doug doing his.

 Here he is last summer doing it.
 Meowing for hours he was: